News|Articles|September 14, 2025

 Using NORC at the University of Chicago’s data from the AmeriSpeak panel, researchers fielded results of a national online survey featuring patients 15 to 44 years old assigned female sex at birth.
 The survey was conducted between January and March of 2022.

-The final analysis featured a total of 3037 respondents (53.1% white; 26.9% between 18 and 24 years old).
-Of the total sample, 96.9% were women of straight/heterosexual orientation.
-Furthermore, 62.4% had commercial insurance and 47.7% were working in full-time roles.
+The final analysis featured 3037 respondents (53.1% White; 26.9% aged between 18 and 24 years).
+Of the total sample, 96.9% were heterosexual women.
+Furthermore, 62.4% had commercial insurance, and 47.7% were working in full-time roles.

 Regarding the main outcome of patients’ perception of having enough contraceptive information, 73.5% of the population said they did have enough information, 11.8% said they did not, and 14.7% were unsure.

-“Among 15- to 44-year-olds in the US assigned female sex at birth, more than a quarter felt they did not have enough information to make a decision about the contraceptive method(s) that are best for them or were unsure, translating to an estimated 12.6 million people,” wrote the authors.1 “Although most people (nearly three-quarters in our sample) felt they had adequate information to make contraceptive decisions, our data indicate meaningful inequities in perception of having enough information based on sociodemographic characteristics, including age, sexual orientation, educational attainment, and insurance status.”
+“Among 15- to 44-year-olds in the US assigned female sex at birth, more than [one-fourth] felt they did not have enough information to make a decision about the contraceptive method(s) that are best for them or were unsure, translating to an estimated 12.6 million people,” wrote the authors.1 “Although most people (nearly three-[fourths] in our sample) felt they had adequate information to make contraceptive decisions, our data indicate meaningful inequities in perception of having enough information based on sociodemographic characteristics, including age, sexual orientation, educational attainment, and insurance status.”

 One of the more notable findings within this study is how respondents with past experiences of poor SRH care were more likely to report inefficient access to contraceptive information.
-Alongside the sheer inadequacy of contraceptive information uncovered in this analysis, occurrences like this highlight the need for providers and health care settings to bolster access to this pertinent information.
+Alongside the sheer inadequacy of contraceptive information uncovered in this analysis, such occurrences highlight the need for providers and health care settings to bolster access to this pertinent information.

 “Perceived lack of information is an inequity that interferes with individuals’ ability to pursue their personal SRH goals and experience reproductive autonomy,” they concluded.1 “It is imperative to identify strategies to ensure people have access to the information they feel they need to make decisions about contraception.”